andyevers/scroll-observer/README.md

 * `observe()` - Starts observing observedElement for intersect.
 * `unobserve()` - Stops observing observedElement for intersect.
 * `getPercentScrolled(constrainRange = true)` - Returns percent (float between 0 & 1) of how far along root is through the height of the intersection area.
 0 = at top trigger, 1 = at bottom trigger. if constrainRange = false, allows for numbers < 0 & > 1.
+* `getPseudoEntry()` - Returns an object with the same properties as an 'IntersectionObserverEntry' calculated without using an IntersectionObserver instance.
 <br>

 ## Properties